mar36tin/scala_snippets/README.md

-# scala_snippets
+# Scala snippets
-Random tutorial snippets
+Random tutorial snippets to help understanding of the scala ecosytem

+## Basic Scala